priyanka-vuddemari/priyanka-vuddemari/README.md

-## Hi there 👋
+## Hi there Im Priyanka 👋

+ 🔭 I’m currently working Test Automation and Test Ops Specialist

+ 🌱 I’m currently learning Cloud automation tools

+ 🎉 When I’m not automating tests or exploring DevOps, I’m learning Japanese 🎌 and hoping to watch Anime without subtitles one day🤞

+💡 Automation isn’t just about testing — it’s about engineering smarter ways to deliver quality.

 <!--
-**priyanka-vuddemari/priyanka-vuddemari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...

-- ⚡ Fun fact: ...
--->
+--!>